The Military Drum Horse is likely one of the most popular and recognizable equine members of the King of England’s Band of the Lifeguards regiment.

 Thankfully, Drums in the modern military are no longer used in battle but still hold an important role in ceremonies, they must carry the full weight of the Drums, rider and traditional gear (around 300lb), be able to navigate through crowds of thousands and maintain that same calmness they displayed on the battle field all those years ago.
 The mere fact that a Drum Horse can remain calm in large busy crowds, while being controlled entirely by reins attached to their rider’s feet is a testament to the Drum Horse’s extraordinary temperament.
 Although Military Drum Horses are usually piebald or skewbald in colour.
 It is not uncommon to see them in solid colours.
 Historically all Drum Horses in the Military were geldings, that changed in 2021 with the introduction of Juno, a mare who debuted at the Trooping of Colour ceremony in 2023.

-As we have no Queen's processions, Drum Horses are being redefined for use internationally in various ridden and driven disciplines.
-They combine the size and stature of the Shire and Clydesdale with the color and hair of the Gypsy Horse to create an animal that possesses the best traits of each breed.
-Slightly lighter than their full-blood draft counterparts the Drum Horse makes a talented athletic mount which can compete successfully in many ridden disciplines.
-In addition, Drum Horses are well suited for taller heavier riders that need a horse with more substance and height, but still want a calm, level headed riding horse.
-Because of their quiet nature, some Drum Horses may even be suited for pleasure driving.
-When viewed in person, this magical creature of history will render you speechless.
+In the modern world, Drum Horses are being redefined for use internationally in various ridden and driven disciplines.
+They combine the size and stature of the Shire and Clydesdale with the colour and hair of the Gypsy Horse to create an animal that possesses the best traits of each breed.
+Slightly lighter than their full-blood draft counterparts the Drum Horse makes a talented athletic mount which can compete successfully in many ridden or driven disciplines, and are by nature a calm, level-headed horse.